kuma-ui/kuma-ui/CONTRIBUTING.md

 1. Clone the repository.
 2. In the root directory, run `pnpm install` to install dependencies.
+3. To use everything correctly, run `pnpm build` to compile the necessary packages.
-3. Make your changes.
+4. Make your changes.
 If you modify the source code, make sure to build the project to see your changes in action.
-4. If you make any modifications, please test your changes.
+5. If you make any modifications, please test your changes.
 We prefer new features to come with tests.
-5. If you update the README, please run `node scripts/sync-files.js` from the root directory to sync changes.
+6. If you update the README, please run `node scripts/sync-files.js` from the root directory to sync changes.

 ## Package Structure